5 Minute Recipes/ Asian Recipes/ Drinks/ Japanese/ Recipes

 Does matcha latte contain caffeine?

-Yes it does, but not as much as a regular coffee!
-Matcha contains more beneficial properties than coffee too, and will give you that nice energy boost without the jitters.
+Yes it does, but not as much as regular coffee.
+Matcha is said to contain more antioxidants and other beneficial properties than coffee too, for a gently energy boost without the caffeine jitters.

-If you prefer a delicious latte without caffeine, try our hojicha latte instead!
+If you prefer a delicious caffeine-free tea latte, try our hojicha latte instead, made with roasted green tea.

 Do I need a matcha whisk for this recipe?

-A matcha whisk isn’t necessary for this recipe.
-Simply use any small whisk or even a fork in a pinch.
-The key is to whisk it quite fast so it froths up and gets rid of any lumps in the mix.
+A matcha whisk isn’t 100% necessary for this recipe.
+If you don’t have one, you can use any small whisk or even a fork in a pinch.
+The key is to whisk it quite fast so it froths up and gets rid of any lumps in the matcha mixture.

 Variations